How to Tell If Watermelon Is Bad

 Signs A Cut Watermelon Has Gone Bad

-• Color of the Flesh A good watermelon should have deep pink or vibrant red flesh.
-Any noticeable dark spots (black or brown) are a red flag.
-Avoid any soggy spots.
+• Color of the Flesh: Fresh watermelon should have deep pink or vibrant red flesh.
+Dark spots (black, brown) or soggy areas indicate spoilage.

-• Excess moisture: While watermelon is juicy, excessive liquid pooling around the cut flesh can indicate spoilage.
+• Excess Moisture: Excess liquid pooling around the flesh can indicate bacterial growth.

 My Favorite Watermelon Recipes